 From Altium Designer

-Access the Extensions& Updates view (click on the control at the top-right of the design space then choose Extensions and Updates from the menu) and switch to the Installed tab.
+Access the Extensions& Updates view (click on the control at the top-right of the workspace then choose Extensions and Updates from the menu) and switch to the Installed page.

 Click the button at the top-right of the Platform region.
 This accesses the Configure Platform page, which presents the core feature set for the software including platform extensions and is identical in content to that found on the Select Design Functionality page of the Altium Designer Installer.